zachgk/mxnet-model-server/mms/benchmarks/README.md

 ## Installation

+### Ubuntu

 The script is mainly intended to run on a Ubuntu EC2 instance.
-For this reason, we have provided an install_dependencies.sh script to install everything needed to execute the benchmark.
+For this reason, we have provided an `install_dependencies.sh` script to install everything needed to execute the benchmark on this environment.
 All you need to do is run this file and clone the MMS repo.

+### MacOS

+For mac, you should have python3 and java installed.
+If you wish to run the default benchmarks featuring a docker-based instance of MMS, you will need to install docker as well.
+Finally, you will need to install jmeter with plugins which can be accomplished by running `mac_install_dependencies.sh`.

+### Other

 For other environments, manual installation is necessary.
 The list of dependencies to be installed can be found below or by reading the ubuntu installation script.

 The benchmarking script requires the following to run:
 - python3
 - A JDK and JRE
-- jmeter installed through homebrew or linuxbrew with the plugin manager and the following plugins:  jpgc-synthesis=2.1,jpgc-filterresults=2.1,jpgc-mergeresults,jpgc-cmd=2.1,jpgc-perfmon=2.1
+- jmeter installed through homebrew or linuxbrew with the plugin manager and the following plugins: jpgc-synthesis=2.1,jpgc-filterresults=2.1,jpgc-mergeresults=2.1,jpgc-cmd=2.1,jpgc-perfmon=2.1
 - Docker-ce with the current user added to the docker group
 - Nvidia-docker (for GPU)